Do you trust your child to be a healthy eater? I believe that for many parents, this is a tough question to answer.

 The right kind of control in feeding is when parents are in charge of the food menu, the grocery list, the timing of meals and where the family eats with an overall goal of setting the child up for successful eating.

-Interestingly, children who are trusted to regulate their eating tend to develop positive self-esteem, learn responsibility and self- care skills, appreciate their bodies, and avoid becoming preoccupied with food.
+Interestingly, children who are trusted to regulate their eating tend to develop positive self-esteem, learn responsibility and self- care skills, appreciate their bodies, and have a healthy relationship with food.

 The food supply in today’s world is quite tasty, and not always nutritious.
 Even the most trusting parents can become frustrated by the constant barrage of eating opportunities and unhealthy fare presented to children.
 Even I get frustrated by this.